 - It is a non-technical approach with a complicated concept

-The model differences with common methodologies because:
+The model differs from common methodologies because:

 - Related settings are collected via an online questionnaire which takes on average 6 minutes to fill in.